decodingafterlife/SweetCode/README.md

 3. **Block Social Media**: If your time runs out and you try to access a blocked site (e.g., Instagram or YouTube), you will be redirected to a custom "Time's Up!" page.

 ## Notes
+- This extension can be used in all Chromium based browsers.
 - Your social media time is tracked locally in Chrome's storage and resets daily.
 - The extension currently supports Instagram and YouTube blocking by default.